-The “Laser Annealing for improved FLEXible Electronics” (LAFLEXEL) project aims to deliver high performance metal-oxide thin‐film transistors (TFTs) by introducing a photonic process, namely laser annealing.
-Laser annealing can be a promising innovation in the field of large scale manufacturing for micro and nano electronic devices.
-It is an ultra-fast and macroscopically cold process, which can be used in conjunction with temperature sensitive substrates.
-A laser beam can be moved and manipulated rapidly in order to process large areas and can have high spatial resolution for selective patterning / annealing.
-Thus, laser annealing is a process of high value for flexible electronics in large-scale approaches (e.g. R2R).
+The LAFLEXEL project aims to deliver high performance metal-oxide thin‐film transistors (TFTs) by introducing a photonic process, namely laser annealing.
+Laser annealing an ultra-fast and macroscopically cold process which avoids the harmful effect of thermal processing and can thus be used in conjunction with temperature sensitive substrates - for example, when treating components built onto polymeric substrates.
+A laser beam is moved and manipulated rapidly to process large areas, while maintaining high spatial resolution for selective patterning / annealing.
 The proposed process can significantly enhance performance and reduce costs for high-tech applications by offering precise control, robustness, extended lifetime, high capacity and lower consumable expenses.

 • Identify the most appropriate laser annealing system design and processing parameters.

 • Investigate facile optimisation of the process conditions using systems to meticulously vary parameters, including fluence, number of pulses, wavelength, environmental parameters (pressure, chemical composition) and temperature of the substrate.

 - Fabricated indium oxide-based TFTs, prepared by spin-coating - in collaboration with Imperial College London.

 - Metal oxide conversion was confirmed, excimer laser annealing (ELA) changed electrical characteristics in specific ares of the film, very low leakage current, good ON-OFF current ratio.

 - Fabricated indium zinc oxide transistors with similar performance but highly improved threshold voltage, compared to thermally annealed counterparts - in collaboration with University of Cambridge.